Mental skills for optimal performance

 Warfighters and other kinds of athletes share stories of when they were able to rise to the occasion, performing optimally in the face of major challenges.
 The media calls this “the zone,” while researchers call this optimal mental state “flow.”
 You can’t force flow to happen, but you can set the stage to help you fall into it.
 Learning mental skills can help.

 There are concrete actions you can take to help your performance.

 Rule: Be strategic with how you set goals.
 Goal setting helps your performance by guiding your attention, mobilizing your effort, increasing your persistence, and helping you form specific strategies.
 Some driven people do it without thinking about it, but goal setting is a skill that can be developed, and using a standard approach can help you more systematic.

 Strategy: Set SMART Goals—goals that are Specific, Measurable, Action-Oriented/Achievable, Relevant, and Time-Phased.
 Using these criteria to set your goals can make them more achievable.
-HPRC has a few resources (a card and a worksheet) to help you make this happen.
+HPRC has a worksheet to help you make this happen.